kevinyswong/kevinyswong.github.io/index.md

 Again, I'm not judging; it's other people's lives, which is none of my business.
 I'm merely making an observation, suggesting it as perhaps a problem for novelists, one that should be addressed, and even then, it's not that I have any more than vague ideas moving forward.
-Whether or not people end up read the books they buy, the most popular books are starting to get self-conscious about saving the trees: according to an
+Whether or not people end up reading the books they buy, the most popular books are starting to get self-conscious about saving the trees: according to an
 <a href="https://wordsrated.com/bestselling-books-have-never-been-shorter/">analysis</a>
 by WordsRated, New York Times bestsellers have been getting shorter, decreasing "by 51.5 pages from 2011 to 2021, from 437.5 to 386 (11.8%)."
 And